We want to invest in young people’s ideas for bringing about change.

-For nearly 25 years, we’ve made grants to support community leaders as they help young people bring about change in their communities.
-We call this area of support youth philanthropy, and we think the teen years are the perfect time to offer these experiences.
+For 27 years, we’ve made investments to support community leaders as they help young people bring about change in their communities.
+We call this area of support youth philanthropy, and we think the teenage years are the perfect time to offer these experiences.

 Why is philanthropy so right for teens?
 Our research tells us that teens:

-- Become interested in society and their role.
+- Become interested in society and their role in it.

 - Are capable of advanced reasoning and logical thought processes.

 - Begin to carefully think through issues of social justice.

 - Start to ponder their purpose in life.

 - Need support and understanding from caring adults as they discover their place in society.